Filing a Life Insurance Claim

 Material Misrepresentation

-One of the most common denial reasons is misrepresentation or incomplete information on the life insurance application.
+The single most common true denial reason is alleged misrepresentation on the application.
 Applicants must fully disclose health history, lifestyle habits, hobbies, income, criminal records, and other material facts.
 If the insurer discovers discrepancies after death, particularly during the contestability period, they can deny the claim.

 Examples include failing to disclose pre-existing medical conditions, smoking habits, dangerous hobbies, or criminal history.
 Even unintentional omissions can lead to denial if the insurer determines the information would have affected underwriting decisions.
-Those with specific health conditions should understand how life insurance for diabetics and other conditions affects underwriting.
+Insurers increasingly use post-death pharmacy, medical, and financial data reviews to find discrepancies.

 Contestability Period Issues